Excitonic pattern formation from a wrinkling instability in a van der Waals heterostructure

 The characteristics of this IX pattern are presented in Fig.~2.
-The average distance between the local maxima in $- \Delta I(x,y)$ is $\sim 2.6$~$\mu$m (Fig.~2a).
+The average distance between neighboring local maxima in $-\Delta I(x,y)$ is $\sim 2.6\,\mu\mathrm{m}$ (Fig.~2a).
 This lengthscale corresponds to the broad peak in the Fourier transform of $- \Delta I(x,y)$ along the line connecting the local maxima (Fig.~2b).
-The characteristic angle between the lines connecting the local maxima in $- \Delta I(x,y)$ is $\sim 60^{\circ}$ (Fig.~2c).
-Figure~2d shows the Voronoi tessellation for the local maxima in $- \Delta I(x,y)$.
+The characteristic angle between the lines connecting the neighboring local maxima in $-\Delta I(x,y)$ is $\sim 60^{\circ}$ (Fig.~2c).
+Figure~2d shows the Voronoi tessellation for the local maxima in $-\Delta I(x,y)$.
 For the Voronoi tessellation, the number of neighbors that share a common edge gives the coordination number.
-The Voronoi tessellation shows that for nine full Voronoi cells, unbroken by the heterostructure edges, seven have six neighbors, one five neighbors, and one seven neighbors.
+The Voronoi tessellation shows that for nine full Voronoi cells away from the edges, seven have six, one has five, and one more has seven neighbors.
 The average coordination number is six.
-These data characterize the IX pattern as a distorted triangular pattern with the modulation wavelength $\lambda \sim 2.6$~$\mu$m.
+These data characterize the IX pattern as a distorted triangular lattice with the period $\lambda \sim 2.6\,\mu\mathrm{m}$.

-The density and temperature dependence of the IX modulation are presented in Figs.~3 and 4 showing the $I(x)$ and $- \Delta I(x)$ profiles along $x$.
-The IX PL signal is integrated within 1~$\mu$m in $y$ direction.
-The IX transport from the laser excitation spot enhances with increasing laser excitation power $P_{\rm ex}$ for $P_{\rm ex} \lesssim 0.2$~mW and reduces with increasing $P_{\rm ex}$ for higher $P_{\rm ex}$ that is seen from the variation of the IX decay distance in Fig.~3a.
-The IX long-range transport vanishes at temperatures above $\sim 10$~K (Fig.~4a).
-These variations of IX transport with density and temperature were studied in Ref.~\cite{Fowler-Gerace2024}.
-Figures~3 and 4 show that the quasi-periodic IX modulation is observed along the entire IX signal extension for all the densities and temperatures and the modulation wavelength essentially does not change with density or temperature.
+The power density and temperature dependence of the IX modulation are presented in Fig.~3 showing the $I(x)$ and $-\Delta I(x)$ profiles along $x$.
+The IX PL signal is integrated within $1\,\mu\mathrm{m}$ in the $y$ direction.
+The IX transport from the laser excitation spot enhances with increasing laser excitation power $P_\mathrm{ex}$ for $P_\mathrm{ex} \lesssim 0.2\,\mathrm{mW}$ and reduces with increasing $P_\mathrm{ex}$ for higher $P_\mathrm{ex}$, which is seen from the variation of the IX decay distance in Fig.~3a,b.
+The IX long-range transport vanishes at temperatures above $\sim 10$~K (Fig.~3c,d).
+These variations of IX transport with the density and temperature were studied in Ref.~\cite{Fowler-Gerace2024}.
+Figure~3 shows that the quasi-periodic IX modulation is observed along the entire IX signal extension for all the densities and temperatures and the modulation wavelength essentially does not change with density or temperature.

-The efficient IX transport with IXs travelling from the laser excitation spot ($x = 0$) to the heterostructure edge ($x \sim 10$~$\mu$m) with essentially no decay is observed at intermediate densities in Fig.~3 and low temperatures in Fig.~4.
-This efficient IX transport, studied in Ref.~\cite{Fowler-Gerace2024}, coexists with the quasi-periodic IX modulation (Figs.~3 and 4).
+The efficient IX transport with IXs travelling from the laser excitation spot ($x = 0$) to the heterostructure edge ($x \sim 10\,\mu\mathrm{m}$) with essentially no decay is observed at intermediate densities and low temperatures in Fig.~3.
+This efficient IX transport, studied in Ref.~\cite{Fowler-Gerace2024}, coexists with the quasi-periodic IX modulation (Fig.~3).